Constella-OS/constella-desktop/README.md

 ## Horizon Overlay: Open Source Cluely

-A positive AI overlay to empower you.
+An upbeat AI overlay to empower you.
 Private, detection-free window.

 For the free direct download: https://www.onhorizon.ai/